isomerpages/mccy-iccs/_visit-singapore/Cultural Enclaves.md

 Olden-day trades sit next to newer businesses: flower-garland vendors, modern eateries, boutique hotels, as well as arts groups.

-<a href="https://www.visitsingapore.com/see-do-singapore/places-to-see/little-india/" target="_blank">Read more about Little India on Visit Singapore's website.</a>
+<a href="https://www.visitsingapore.com/see-do-singapore/places-to-see/little-india/" target="_blank">[Read more about Little India on Visit Singapore's website]</a>
-# Bras Basah.Bugis
+# Bras Basah Bugis
 ![](/images/Bras%20Basah.jpg)

 Call it the Triple B if you must, but the Bras Basah Bugis&nbsp;precinct is the place to go for a slice of Singapore’s rich heritage, preserved architecture and palpable energy.

 Head here for fine museums, national monuments and other institutions, such as art schools and the Central Public Library.

-<a href="https://www.visitsingapore.com/see-do-singapore/places-to-see/bras-basah-bugis/" target="_blank">Read more about Bras Basah Bugis at Visit Singapore's website.</a>
+<a href="https://www.visitsingapore.com/see-do-singapore/places-to-see/bras-basah-bugis/" target="_blank">[Read more about Bras Basah Bugis at Visit Singapore's website]</a>